-If you need medications, your PCP or specialist will use the MCO's preferred drug list (also called a formulary) to prescribe medicines for you.
-A preferred drug list is a listing of medicines that you and your provider can choose from that are safe, effective, and cost saving.
-If you want to know what medicines are on the MCO's preferred drug list, call MCO Caremark Customer Care at 1-800-552-8159 or go online and access their website.
-There are some medicines on the preferred drug list as well as any medicine not on the list that will require preauthorization before the MCO will cover it.
-If the MCO denies the preauthorization for the medicine, then you will be given the right to file an appeal
+If you need medications, your PCP or specialist will use Priority Partners' preferred drug list (also called a formulary) to prescribe medicines for you.
+A formulary is a listing of medicines from which you and your provider may choose that are safe, effective and cost-saving.
+If you want to know what medicines are on Priority Partners' formulary, call Caremark Customer Care at 800-552-8159 or access drug lists on their website at Caremark.com.
+Some medicines in the formulary, as well as any medicine not on the list, will require prior authorization before Priority Partners will cover it.
+If Priority Partners denies prior authorization for the medicine, you will have the right to file an appeal.

-A copy of the preferred drug list can be found on the MCO's website or you can request a paper copy by calling your MCO's Caremark Customer Care at 1-800-552-8159.
+A copy of the formulary can be found on Priority Partners' website at ppmco.org/plan-benefits/prescriptions, or you can request a paper copy by calling Caremark Customer Care at 800-552-8159.